ElectricRCAircraftGuy/eRCaGuy_X9C_digital_pot/README.md

 # Status

-Library complete and thorough, and it compiles and runs on an Arduino.
+Library is done.
+It is complete and thorough, and it compiles and runs on an Arduino.

-However, it is untested with an actual X9C103 digital potentiometer, as I'm still waiting on it to arrive in the mail.
+However, it is untested with **actual X9C103 digital potentiometer hardware**, as I'm still waiting on it to arrive in the mail.

-Example are written.
-Try them out and see if they work!
+Examples are written.
+Please take a look, try them out, and see if they work!

 # License